Welcome to Year 2 of the Resonate Festival

 You’ll need it!
-After each breathtaking Orchestra Concert, mix and mingle with fellow-concertgoers (bar service available) before heading to the Palmer Room for music that’s up close and personal.
+After each breathtaking Orchestra Concert, mix and mingle with fellow concertgoers (bar service available) for one hour before heading to the Palmer Room for music that’s up close and personal.

 After the break, it’s beguiling chamber music, including the Brahms Clarinet Quintet, Eine kleine Nachtmusik, and, Debussy’s Violin Sonata, and so much more!
 These concerts will feature a handful of musicians in an intimate setting limited to the first 200 attendees.
 Late-night concerts will take place at 9 p.m. on February 16, 18, and 20 at The Plaza Live Palmer Room.

 Artist-in-Residence Anthony McGill

 Hailed for his “trademark brilliance, penetrating sound and rich character” (New York Times), clarinetist Anthony McGill is one of classical music’s most recognizable and brilliantly multifaceted figures.
 In addition to his dynamic international solo and chamber music career, McGill is principal clarinet of the New York Philharmonic—the first African-American principal player in the organization’s history.
 In 2020, he was awarded the Avery Fisher Prize, one of classical music’s most significant awards given in recognition of soloists who represent the highest level of musical excellence.